What are the Diversity in Tech Awards?

 Young Female STEM Pioneer

-The winner of the female STEM Pioneer award will be a student from secondary school or University that is showing incredible potential in the field of Science, Technology, Engineering or Mathematics.
+The winner of the female STEM Pioneer award will be a student from secondary school or University that is showing incredible potential in the field of Science, Technology, Engineering or Mathematics and paving the way for other young people in these fields.

 Data Scientist Award